rupesh110/rupesh110/README.md

 - **Description:** Currently, I'm actively working on building a robust backend for a social media application.
 This project utilizes Python and the FastAPI framework, with a strong focus on data management using SQL.
 It ensures seamless server-to-front-end communication and promises exciting developments in the world of social media.

-- **Technologies Used:** Python, FastAPI, SQL, GitHub, CI/CD, Swagger, Hereku
+- **Technologies Used:** Python, FastAPI, SQL, GitHub, CI/CD, Swagger, Heroku

 These projects showcase my proficiency in various technologies and my ability to deliver solutions that cater to real-world needs.
 Feel free to explore the repositories for more details.
 <!-- Education -->